oshoval/github2jira/README.md

 # github2jira
-Scrap github issues and create Jira tickets
+github2jira automates mirroring of github issues to Jira tickets.

+The tool scans github for issues that match the desired criteria, and for each one of them creates a Jira ticket (unless it already exists).

 ## One time configuration
 1. Create github token https://github.com/settings/tokens, refer it as `GITHUB_TOKEN`